Ankit404butfound/PyWhatKit/CONTRIBUTING.md

 NOTE: Please close your issue once it gets resolved.

-Once its filed someone from the maintainers will response as soon as possible to your issue.
+Once its filed, someone from the maintainers will respond as soon as possible to your issue.
 Please be patient.

 ### Request a Feature